 1 See Manitoba PE/HE Curriculum Overview and Scheduling Kindergarten to Grade 8 Physical Education/Health Education: A Resource for School Administrators for strategies to meet class time specifications.
 (Please note that recess is not part of PE instructional time.)

-* A recommendation for schools offering basic French or other second languages is to re-allocate a small portion of English Language Arts time for this purpose.
-This recognizes that some language concepts are transferable and should assist schools to accommodate the basic French grant requirement.
+* A recommendation for schools offering French or other second languages in the English Program is to re-allocate a small portion of English Language Arts time for this purpose.
+This recognizes that some language concepts are transferable and should assist schools to accommodate the French grant requirement.

 Bilingual Heritage Language Instruction (Ukrainian, German, Hebrew)